Adamm285/feddit/README.md

 Feddit-fake reddit

-pull article from old reddit
+1. pull articles from old reddit

-make comments
+2. make comments

-clear article and scrape for new!
+3. clear articles and scrape for new!